-The internet is an amazing place, full of (recipe) fact and fiction.
-Particularly when it comes to homemade Spaghetti Sauce Recipes; many of which claim they are “the recipe to die for”.
+The internet is an amazing place.
+Full of (recipe) fact and fiction.
+Particularly when it comes to homemade Spaghetti Sauce Recipes.
+Many of which claim they are “the recipe to die for”

-One is a YouTube video where the “chef” mixes up a recipe with umpteen different spices and herbs with…are you sitting down… ground turkey, and calls it a meat sauce recipe.
-He would be hung by dawn if he tried this homemade spaghetti sauce recipe on anyone in Italy.
+One is a YouTube video.
+In this video the “chef” mixes up a recipe with umpteen different spices and herbs.
+And also adds ground turkey.
+He calls it a meat sauce recipe.
+This chef would be hung by dawn if he tried this on anyone in Italy.

 Homemade Spaghetti Ragù (with meat) Recipe – serves 8 (approx. $1.00 per serving)

-- 1 lb. ground beef
+- 1 lb. ground beef.

-- 1 lb. ground pork
+- 1 lb. ground pork.

-- 4 Medium White Onions chopped fine
+- 4 Medium White Onions chopped fine.

-- 3 28 oz. cans crushed tomatoes, preferably packed without citric acid
+- 3 28 oz. cans crushed tomatoes.
+Preferably packed without citric acid.

-- Olive Oil – six tablespoons
+- Olive Oil – six tablespoons.

-- Sugar – two tablespoons
+- Sugar – two tablespoons.

-- Sea Salt – one tablespoon
+- Sea Salt – one tablespoon.

-- Black Pepper – two teaspoons
+- Black Pepper – two teaspoons.

 - 1 1/2 lb.
-Spaghetti or Macaroni
+Spaghetti or Macaroni.

-NO dried herbs, particularly oregano, that’s for a pizza sauce recipe only, trust me.
+NO dried herbs, particularly oregano.
+That’s for a pizza sauce recipe only.
+Trust me.
 And NEVER, EVER, mix onion and garlic in the same recipe.
 Either ONE or the OTHER, but not both in the same recipe.
 Period.
 It’s simple things like this that make American tourists swoon about the food in Italy.

 Hope you enjoy this Homemade Spaghetti Sauce recipe!